 Malta is very safe, and friendly.
 Enjoy!

-What are the best places to go in Malta?
+What are the best things to do in Malta?

 Valletta